-- 1. A grievance must identify and reference one or more specific Articles and Sections of the Agreement alleged to have been violated, misapplied, or misinterpreted. - 2.
+- 1. A grievance must identify and reference one or more specific Articles and Sections of the Agreement alleged to have been violated, misapplied, or misinterpreted and must contain the particulars that form the basis for the grievance. - 2.
 New issues that may emerge after an initial grievance has been filed will be treated as a separate grievance unless the parties mutually agree to consolidate them into one grievance. - F. Insofar as practicable, grievance conferences will be scheduled so as not to interfere with the class or work schedule of the grievant, Association representative, or appropriate University official whose presence will be required.
 A grievant shall have the right to be present at any level in the grievance procedure without loss of pay. - G. Any grievance not acted on in the time limits provided in this article is automatically advanced to the next level, unless the timeline has been extended by mutual agreement. - H. In cases where grievances are timely filed prior to the last full day of scheduled classes of Spring Semester, working days shall end on the date grades are due, and recommence and continue as of the first full day of scheduled summer classes.
-Both sides may agree to suspend the grievance clock during the summer. - I. Grievances will be filed with the office of Labor Relations.
-The office of Labor Relations will determine the appropriate level at which to commence the grievance in consultation with the Association representative. - J. Grievances with respect to discipline shall commence at Level II in accordance with the following procedure.
-All other timelines in this Article shall remain in force.
-The Provost shall be present at this meeting, or designate a representative to be present on his/her behalf.
+Both sides may agree to suspend the grievance clock during the summer. - I. Grievances will be filed with the individual designated by the University as responsible for faculty labor relations (Labor Relations Designee). office of Labor Relations.
+In the absence of such a Designee, filing with the Provost's or General Counsel's office shall be sufficient.
+The office of Labor Relations The Labor Relations Designee will determine the appropriate level at which to commence the grievance in consultation with the Association representative. - J. Grievances with respect to discipline shall commence at Level II beginning with subsection 19.5.A.1. in accordance with the following procedure.
+All other timelines in this article shall remain in force.
+The Provost shall be present at this meeting, or designate a representative to be present on their behalf.
 The Bargaining Unit Member may be present and may be accompanied by an official SEA and/or OEA representative.
 The purpose of this meeting shall be to review the record of the discipline and determine if there is a possible solution to the matter.
 If the grievant is not satisfied with the result of this meeting and if the discipline involved suspension of more than two weeks or termination the grievant may automatically proceed to arbitration in accordance with this Article.
 For disciplinary matters less than or equal to suspension of two weeks the grievant may contact the SEA if they are not satisfied with the result of this meeting.

 Section 4.
-Level One - Administrative Chair, Assistant Dean, or Dean.
+Level One - Administrative Chair, School Director, Assistant Dean, or Dean.

-A. A meeting shall take place between the grievant and Administrative Chair, Assistant Dean, or Dean (Presiding Administrator) at a time mutually agreed to by all parties, but no later than ten (10) days following the date the grievance was filed.
-A grievant may be accompanied by one (1) authorized Association representative of his/her choice and/or an OEA Representative.
-If witnesses are called the Presiding Administrator may sequester witnesses.
-If the Administrative Chair, Assistant Dean, or Dean determines that the presence of a witness is disruptive or irrelevant to the proceeding the Presiding Administrator may dismiss them.
+A. A meeting shall take place between the grievant and Administrative Chair, School Director,

+Assistant Dean, or Dean (Presiding Administrator) at a time mutually agreed to by all parties, but no later than ten (10) days following the date the grievance was filed.
+A grievant may be accompanied by one (1) authorized Association representative of their choice and/or an OEA Representative.
+If witnesses are called the presiding administrator may sequester witnesses.
+If the Administrative Chair, Assistant Dean, or Dean determines that the presence of a witness is disruptive or irrelevant to the proceeding the presiding administrator may dismiss them.
 The University Administration reserves the right to have comparable representation present.